Malvern Town Walks

 Malvern Town Walking Tours

 Every week from Easter to Autumn, we lead guided walks around Great Malvern.
-In 2020 the walks start from the Tourist Information Centre (TIC) at 10.30am on Monday (including Bank Holidays) and Saturday mornings.
+The walks start from the Tourist Information Centre (TIC) at 10.30am on Monday (including Bank Holidays) and Saturday mornings.
 Other dates may be available by prior appointment.
 The walk lasts about 90 minutes.
 Sadly, due to the hilly nature of Great Malvern, these walks are unsuitable for the less mobile.
 Dogs are not allowed on town walks unless they are "assistance" dogs.

-Under social distancing we are asking visitors to please book a place in advance where possible to guarantee a place where one is available.
-Numbers initially are limited to six per group.
+Under social distancing we are asking visitors to please book a place in advance where possible to guarantee one a place where available.
+Numbers are limited to six per group.

 All visitors on walks are required to wear masks/face coverings, which town guides will also be wearing.

 All walks are subject to coronavirus restrictions.
 Please check first with the Malvern Tourist Information Centre to avoid disappointment.